Nigeria's President Buhari returns from medical leave in UK

 Buhari wrote to the Nigerian National Assembly formally handing power over to Osinbajo.

-While he was away he spoke on the phone to US President Donald Trump discussing combating terrorism, trade relations and other issues, according to aides.
+While he was away he spoke on the phone to US President Donald Trump and discussed combating terrorism, trade relations and other issues, according to aides.

 He was also visited by many of the country's leaders at his Abuja House residence in London as well as the Archbishop of Canterbury, Justin Welby.